Broken Bottle Alley

 “Which way now?”
 Kenny called out.

-As the seven boys crossed Fillmore and then Green they could see they were the only ones in the area.
-They could still see cars passing by on the main streets a few blocks away, but there were no people, not even bums.
+As the seven boys crossed Fillmore and then Green they were alone.
+Cars passed a few blocks away, but here, there were no people, not even bums.
 At the corner of Fourth and Hemingway, the pack stopped.
-Steven hung back a half block on Fourth with his backpack still in sight.
+Steven crossed the street, keeping his backpack still in sight.

 “So where’s this scary alley at?”
-Kenny wisecracked to the crew.
+Kenny asked.

 “Over there,” pointed the concert t-shirt kid.

-And Kenny could see what they were talking about – it didn’t look like no alley he ever saw - more like a crawlspace between two buildings.
-Kenny didn’t know that anything but rats could really be in an alley such as this, certainly no one would be hanging out in there – so not really anything to fear.
-He walked across the street and down to the alley while the other kids hung back on the opposite corner half expecting something to jump out of the alley and eat Kenny.
+He walked across Hemingway and over to the alley while the other kids hung back, half expecting something to jump out of the alley and eat Kenny.
 But nothing did.
-Kenny stopped at the edge of the alley and peered down the long narrow corridor.
-He had trouble seeing much due to the heavy shadows, except he could see light at the far end which looked like the length of a football field away.
+Kenny stopped at the edge of the alley and peered down the long, narrow corridor.
+He had trouble seeing, due to the heavy shadows, except for a sliver of light at the far end, a football-field away.

 The alley was a little wider than what he thought from across the street.
 Maybe seven or eight feet across, so murderers could be down there… but nothing was moving, so probably not.
-Kenny could see some broken bottles - actually, a shit-ton of them, more than he ever saw before.
+The floor of the alley was littered with broken bottles... a shit-ton of them, more than he ever saw before.
 To the rest of the gang he shouted, “What’s the big deal?
-I’m gonna throw this dufus’s bag in the middle for the rats to get.”
-Seeing Steven cross Hemingway, but still across Fourth he shouted, ”Hey, Dufus.
+I’m gonna throw this dufus’s bag in the middle for the rats to eat.”
+Seeing Steven cross Hemingway, but still a block away, he called out, ”Hey, Dufus.
 Your bag’s goin’ into the Alley.”

 ---

 Kenny was acting like he was going to throw the bag into the Alley.
-He swung it with exaggerated movements, like it was really going to go far, but he never let go.
-Steven didn’t even know he was moving, but he had already crossed Fourth and was headed up the sidewalk toward Kenny.
+He swung it with exaggerated movements, like it was going to go really far, but he never let go.
+Steven didn’t realize he was walking, but he had already crossed Fourth and was headed up the sidewalk toward Kenny.

-When he was only about 20 feet away, Kenny finally let go and Steven’s backpack sailed into the abyss.
+When he was only ten feet away, Kenny released Steven’s backpack and it sailed into the abyss.

 Kenny showed his hands were now empty and shrugged, “What?
 Guess you’re gonna have to go get it.”
 He pointed to the alley with both fingers.
 “Unless you’re scared.”

-“Oh, Stevie…I got your boo-ooks…Come an’ get ‘em…” he taunted, all echoey, and Steven peered around the corner to see Kenny with his backpack only about 15 feet away.
-Then Kenny ran down the alley.
-But after about seven or eight steps, Kenny tripped on something and went down and screamed like a little girl.
+"Oh, Stee-vie…I got your boo-ooks…Come an’ get ‘em…” he taunted, all echoey, and Steven peered around the corner to see Kenny with his backpack only about twenty feet away.
+Then Kenny jogged further down the alley.
+But after about seven or eight steps, Kenny tripped on something and went down and shrieked like a little girl.

-Kenny had put his hands out to brace his fall and sliced them open on numerous broken bottles in the alley.
-He hands were bleeding profusely, and had jagged shards in them, as well as in his knees and forearms.
+Kenny had put his hands out to brace his fall and sliced them open on broken glass.
+His palms were gushing blood, and had jagged shards in them, as well as in his knees and forearms.

-Steven couldn’t see all of that, but did see his backpack fall free of Kenny and thought maybe he could get around the howling Kenny and grab it and escape.
-He ran towards Kenny and just as he was almost by him, Kenny tripped Steven who went down and got his own dose of broken glass and screamed bloody murder as his hands and knees were lacerated.
+Steven couldn’t see what happened, but did watch his backpack fall free, and thought he could dash around the howling Kenny, grab it, and escape.
+He ran toward Kenny and as he was almost by him, Kenny tripped Steven who went down and got his own dose of broken glass.
+Steven screamed bloody murder as his hands and knees were lacerated.

-The gang across the street heard both boys’ cries start and abruptly end shortly after entering the Alley and they didn’t wait around to find out what it was.
-Obviously, they had both been attacked and probably fatally.
+The gang across the street heard both boys’ cries start and end abruptly after entering the Alley and they didn’t wait to find out what it was.
+Obviously, they had been attacked, and perhaps fatally.
 They hightailed it down Fourth and ran home as fast as they could, saying things like, “What the hell was that?” and “I don’t know.
 Keep running.”

 ---